CosmWasm/sylvia-book/src/basics/reusability.md

 and check where it is used.

 Next, there is the attribute mentioned before - `messages`.
-Its purpose is similar to the `module` with the difference that it provides `sylvia` with path to the interface.
+Its purpose is similar to the `module` with the difference that it provides ^sylvia with path to the interface.
 We also have to provide the interface's name, although it should be optional in the future.
 We need to do one more thing, which is to add the `messages` attribute to the contract definition.